-Being aware of the consequences of visitation is not just important in terms of community, environmental and social responsibilities but also in terms of good business practice (Gössling et al., 2009; Coles et al., 2011, 2013).
+Being aware of the consequences of visitation is not just important in terms of community, environmental and social responsibilities but also in terms of good business practice (Coles et al., 2013; Peña-Miranda et al., 2022).
 As has been stressed throughout this book the multiple layers of the tourism product, especially with respect to the destination product, means that consideration needs to be given to the people and environments that are packaged as part of that product as otherwise the various qualities of a place that make it attractive to visit will be eroded.
 Therefore, an appreciation of the effects of tourism has long been recognised as being vital to understanding the contemporary business environment of tourism as well as tourism's relationship to destinations and tourist behaviour (Weeden & Boluk, 2014).
 Nevertheless, in recent years the sheer growth of tourism has led to increasing concerns that some locations are beginning to suffer from 'overtourism' with considerable opposition emerging from local populations towards large numbers of tourists even if they do recognise the economic benefits of tourism to a destination as a whole (World Travel & Tourism Council [WTTC] & McKinsey & Company, 2017).
-In the case of the WTTC and McKinsey & Company (2017) report, for example, the focus was on overcrowding, with five main challenges associated being identified:
+In the case of the WTTC and McKinsey & Company (2017) report, for example, the focus was on overcrowding, with five main challenges associated with overcrowding being identified: